MannLabs/alpharaw/README.md

 ![GUI and PyPi releases](https://github.com/MannLabs/alpharaw/workflows/Publish%20on%20PyPi%20and%20release%20on%20GitHub/badge.svg)

 # AlphaRaw
-An open-source Python package of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann).
+An open-source Python package of the AlphaPept ecosystem from the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) to unify raw MS data accession and storage.
 To enable all hyperlinks in this document, please view it at [GitHub](https://github.com/MannLabs/alpharaw).

 * [**About**](#about)
 * [**License**](#license)